sbaio/SportShooting2/README.md

 # About the SDK

 The last SDK available as of July 7th contains very interesting APIs that weren't in the previous SDK.

+# Things tried - random ideas

+- The follow me functionality in the SDK (DJIFollowMeMission) is working perfectly but not adapted to the very dynamic SportShooting use case.
+The maximum speed is limited to 10m/s and the turns are thus very smooth.
+- asfig